niklas2902/py4godot/README.md

 ```

 #### Compile project
 Now, we just need to compile the project.
-The result of the compilation can be found on build/final # TODO. build whole plugin for build.
+The result of the compilation can be found on build/py4godot
 ```console
 $ python build.py --target_platform=windows64 --compiler=msvc
 ```